Company purchase agreement: simple cash deal

 About this document

-In addition we also provide an example disclosure letter in this pack.
-We have provided a format as an indication of how a disclosure letter works and a style you could use.
-The detailed wording is up to you but can be added easily.
+We also provide an example disclosure letter.
+We have provided a format as an indication of how such a letter works and a style you could use.
+We leave the detailed wording for you to add.

-The 71 individual warranties are in sections relating to:
+The 71 individual warranties in this document are grouped into sections relating to:

 - No damaging effect of this agreement